Since we have exhausted commericals we hate, what aboth the ones we love to watch?

 And I like "them bikes be like waaaaaaaaaaaaaaah" better.

 Production quality, little subtleties, concept -- best commercial of all time.

 (I have a friend who is an engineering manager.
 She is the best "people manager" I know -- she has been known to wrangle the quirkiest techno-geeks I've ever met, & they (Uh, "we".) absolutely adore her.
 She also owns 10 cats.
 Managing an engineering project is indeed exactly like herding cats.)

-Thread ahead: What are you marathoning on Netflix/Hulu/Amazon Prime Next thread: After you win the lottery, where are you moving to?
+Thread ahead: What are your New Years resolution?
+Next thread: Who do you follow on Twitter?
 Previous thread: What musical act did you like when you were younger that you are now embarrased to admit to